 The App Inventor Components are located on the left hand side of the Designer Window under the title Palette.
-Components are the basic elements you use to make apps on the Android phone.
+Components are the basic elements you use to make apps on an Android phone or iPhone.
 They're like the ingredients in a recipe.
 Some components are very simple, like a Label component, which just shows text on the screen, or a Button component (#1 left) that you tap to initiate an action.

 Other components are more elaborate: a drawing Canvas that can hold still images or animations, an Accelerometer sensor that works like a Wii controller and detects when you move or shake the phone, components that send text messages, components that play music and video, components that get information from Web sites, and so on.

 To use a component in your app, you need to click and drag it onto the viewer in the middle of the Designer.
 When you add a component to the Viewer (#1 below), it will also appear in the components list on the right hand side of the Viewer.

 Components (#2 below) have adjustable properties.
 These properties change the way the component appears or behaves within the app.
 To view and change the Properties of a component (#3 below), you must first select the desired component in your list of components.